ScarcelyThere/commandtolidil/README.md

 Examples
 --------
+My DeskJet F4180 is named "imagescrawler" in CUPS.
+Note it's using the CUPS-supplied USB backend.
+We do not need any of HP's software except the `hpcups` filter to check ink levels, but we support HP's backend as well.
 ![An example Properties dialog](doc/properties.png)

+Should a cartridge be absent, we only report on the installed cartridge.
 ![An example where only one cartridge is installed](doc/only_one_cartridge.png)

+Here's a more usual result (right down to a nearly-empty Black cartridge.)
 ![An example where both cartridges are installed](doc/both_cartridges.png)

 To Do